GRIPHERO

 Anti-Static safety

-ATEX-certified CAT-II Anti-Static Safety-Gloves prevent spark ignition in the Zone 1 fuelling zone
+ATEX-certified Anti-Static PPE prevent spark ignition in potentially explosive atmospheres

 how does griphero prevents sparks